Blockstream/satellite/doc/api.md

 The [Blockstream Satellite API](https://blockstream.com/satellite-api/) provides developers with an easy-to-use RESTful API that can be used to broadcast messages globally using the Blockstream Satellite network.

 As illustrated in the diagram below, the process starts with a sender application, which requests the transmission of a particular file or text message.
-This transmission order gets queued up in the API server.
-Once the order is paid over the [Bitcoin Lightning Network](https://github.com/ElementsProject/lightning), the API server sends the message to the Blockstream Satellite Teleport (ground station).
+The transmission order gets queued up in the API server.
+Then, once the order is paid over the [Bitcoin Lightning Network](https://github.com/ElementsProject/lightning), the API server sends the message to the Blockstream Satellite Teleport (ground station).
 From there, the message is broadcast globally through the Blockstream Satellite network.

 ![Blockstream Satellite API architecture](img/api_architecture.png?raw=true "Blockstream Satellite API architecture")